lilab-bcb/cirrocumulus/docs/tutorial.rst

 Share Results
 ^^^^^^^^^^^^^^

-Finally, when you are done with visualization, and want to share plots with your collaborators, you can click the left-most button on the right-top corner, and choose ``Copy Link`` in the drop-down menu:
+Finally, you can share plots with your collaborators by clicking the left-most button on the right-top corner, and choosing ``Copy Link`` from the drop-down menu:

 .. image:: images/more.png
   :scale: 50%